 The Kansas City Symphony welcomes Daniel E. Beckley from Indianapolis as its new director in July; at MTH Theater, Tim Scott has received a richly deserved promotion to artistic director.
 Lenexa has a new library, and Overland Park will soon have a signature work of architecture by Preston Scott Cohen, who is designing the new sanctuary for Congregation Beth Shalom.

 On the visual arts side, the American Jazz Museum’s loss is the Bruce R. Watkins Center’s gain.
 Sonié Joi Thompson-Ruffin, who organized many significant exhibits as visiting curator of the Jazz Museum’s Changing Gallery, recently signed on with the Watkins Center to curate a new exhibition series highlighting KC-based African American artists.
-See Artist to Watch, page 48 for details about the inaugural exhibition, featuring works by Joseph Newton.
+See Artist to Watch for details about the inaugural exhibition, featuring works by Joseph Newton.

 As summer nears, the art of fun is ascendant.
 May marks the opening of the Nelson-Atkins Museum of Art’s long-awaited Art Course, a nine-hole mini-golf course inspired by artworks in the museum.